 At the University of Lincoln, UK student tuition fees for 2021 undergraduate entry are £9,250 per year full-time or £77 per credit point for part-time study.* Most students cover the cost of full-time fees by applying for a Tuition Fee Loan.
 If you apply and meet the eligibility requirements, the Student Loans Company pay this loan directly to the University to cover your tuition fees.

-Whatever you borrow, any outstanding balance of the loan is written off by the Student Loans Company 30 years after you finish your studies (unless you are in arrears).
+Whatever you borrow, any outstanding balance of the loan is written off by the Student Loans Company 30 years after the April you were first due to repay (unless you are in arrears).

 The fees system and available funding differs for part-time and international students.
 More information on fees and funding for International students can be found within our International pages.